 CBOE FX Markets has posted the trading numbers for last month, showing a strong uptrend in the forex market demand – a 15.4 percent in June compared to the previous month.

-In absolute numbers, the CBOE Global Markets subsidiary recorded over $761.6 trillion in monthly forex trading volume in June, while in May, the platform posted $658 trillion.
+In absolute numbers, the CBOE Global Markets subsidiary recorded over $761.6 billion in monthly forex trading volume in June, while in May, the platform posted $658 billion.